World Suicide Prevention Day: What Can You Do to Help Prevent Suicide

 - Hope for Wellness - This is a 24/7 crisis helpline open to all Indigenous peoples across Canada.
 Call 1-855-242-3310.

 - The Family Centre Counselling – The Family Centre can help you understand your situation better.
 We can walk you through ways to lift you from a difficult situation.
-Call us at 780-900-5934.
+Visit our website for more details.
 Note that this is non-urgent mental health support.
 For urgent mental health help, contact the options above.

 If it is an immediate danger (for example, a person is unconscious), call 911 immediately.